 Why Does our Church Need a Safe Church Team?

 The purpose of a congregational safe church team or committee is to equip the congregation in abuse awareness, prevention, and response.
 Why?
 Because we live in a world where one in four girls and one in six boys are sexually abused by the time they reach age 18.
 In addition, bullying, harassment, and disrespect are a part of life for many people.
 If the church wants to faithfully minister in our communities, we simply must address abuse.
-An active and engaged safe church team within a congregation can help the church become a community where the value of each person is honored; where people are free to worship and grow free from abuse; and where abuse has occurred, respond with compassion and justice to foster healing.
+An active and engaged safe church team within a congregation can help the church become a community where the value of each person is respected; where people are free to worship and grow free from abuse; and where abuse has occurred, the response is compassion and justice that foster healing.
 This kind of community nurtures our faith and draws others in.